Active Essex celebrates inclusive sport at annual sports awards

 “At this year’s awards we saw some fantastic examples of how sport has become more inclusive than ever, and can be used to tackle gang crime, mental health, loneliness and other key societal issues – this speaks volumes and shows how important it is that we work closely together as a county to keep our communities active!”

-Now in their 11th year, the awards recognise the people, clubs, organisations and volunteers who make sport and fitness accessible to people across Greater Essex.
-The awards are part of an ongoing commitment by Active Essex to change one million lives by getting more people around Essex active.
+The Active Essex Sports awards are part of Active Essex’s ongoing commitment to change one million lives by getting more people around Essex active.

 Joining the celebrations and awarded with ‘special recognition’ trophies were some of Essex’s household sporting names, including double Olympic gymnastics champion Max Whitlock MBE – who recently won gold at the World Championships – and team members from Essex County Cricket, following an outstanding season of Cricket.

 Max went on to present the ‘Young Sports Personality of the Year’ award to Ellie Challis, a para-swimmer and snowboarder who has already set national and world records.